greenriver/boston-cas/README.md

-# Boston Coordinated Access
+# Boston Coordinated Access System

 ## Introduction
-The Boston Coordinated Access system was started by the City of Boston, Dept. of Neighborhood Development to help in matching homeless individuals to housing vacancies based on need.
-The Coordinated Access system centralizes vacancies to permanent supportive housing units using a customisable rule-based system.
-Once a match is proposed by the sytem using these rules it supports web/email based workflow to work with the client, Dept. of Neighborhood Development staff, Sheleter Agencies and Housing providers to verify eligability and coordiante the housing oppertunity.
-See [`docs/Flow May Vouchers.pdf`](https://github.com/greenriver/boston-cas/raw/master/docs/Flow%20Map%20Vouchers.pdf) for an example.
+The Boston Coordinated Access System (CAS) project was initiated by the City of Boston's Department of Neighborhood Development office to match homeless individuals to housing vacancies based on need.

+The CAS matches vacancies to permanent supportive housing units to clients using a customizable rule-based system.
+Once a match is proposed by the system using these rules, the system verifies eligibility and coordinates communication around the housing opportunity between the client, Department of Neighborhood Development staff, Shelter Agencies and Housing providers.

+See [`docs/Flow May Vouchers.pdf`](https://github.com/greenriver/boston-cas/raw/master/docs/Flow%20Map%20Vouchers.pdf) for a flow map that describes voucher availability to person housed.

 ```
 This program is free software: you can redistribute it and/or modify